tkrop/go-make/README.md

-Goal of `go-make` is to provide a simple, versioned build environment for standard [`go`][go]-projects (see [Standard `go`-project](#standard-go-project) for details) providing default targets and tool configs for testing, linting, building, installing, updating, running, and releasing libraries, commands, and container images.
+Goal of `go-make` is to provide a simple, versioned build environment for standard [`go`][go]-projects (see [Standard `go`-project](#standard-go-project) for details) providing default targets, tools, and configs for testing, linting, building, installing, updating, running, and releasing libraries, commands, and container images.